Make an Annual Skin Cancer Check Part of Your New Year (Updated 2024)

 Although as noted, only a licensed physician can properly diagnose skin cancer, there are signs people can watch for on their bodies.

 Melanoma commonly occurs in moles.
-Not all moles are cancerous, but those that are often have irregular shapes, jagged edges, uneven shading and/or dark areas.
-Additionally, cancerous moles often are larger than a pencil eraser and change in shape, texture and size.
+Not all moles are cancerous, but those that are often have irregular shapes, jagged edges, uneven shading, and/or varied coloring.
+Additionally, cancerous moles often are larger than a pencil eraser and exhibit a change in shape, texture and size (either over time or compared to other moles on your body).

 # # # # #